What could global turmoil mean for Africa in 2025? – DW – 01/03/2025

 But while African nations might not be direct targets of Trump's threatened trade tariffs or a trade war, countries like China may turn to Africa to soften the blow of difficult trading conditions.

-"China has quite strong ties to the African continent and the growing BRICS grouping can definitely see this is an opportunity to strike back at the US, both in terms of where trade and production is happening," explained Dooms, but she stops short of saying BRICS (consisting of Brazil, Russia, India, China, South Africa, Iran, Egypt, Ethiopia and the United Arab Emirates) can fill the void.
+"China has quite strong ties to the African continent and the growing BRICS grouping can definitely see this is an opportunity to strike back at the US, both in terms of where trade and production is happening," explained Dooms.
+But she stopped short of saying BRICS (consisting of Brazil, Russia, India, China, South Africa, Iran, Egypt, Ethiopia and the United Arab Emirates) can fill the void.

 Big tests for new governments

-Amidst an uncertain outlook, new leaders will be at the helm.
-Major African elections in 2024 saw incumbents defeated in Senegal, Ghana, and Botswana.
-Voters ousted the Botswana Democratic Party that had been in power for 58 years since independence from Britain.
+Amid an uncertain outlook, new leaders will be at the helm.
+Major African elections in 2024 saw incumbents defeated in Senegal, Ghana and Botswana.
+Voters ousted the Botswana Democratic Party that had been in power for 58 years since independence from the United Kingdom.

 In neighboring Namibia, the ruling SWAPO party extended its 34 years in power, but only by a whisker, and scored its worst ever election result.
 In May, South Africa's African National Congress was forced into coalition government for the first time in the nation's democratic history.